In the name of Allāh, ar-Raḥmān (the Most Merciful), ar-Raḥīm (the Bestower of Mercy).

 Allāh, the Exalted, has sent us to rescue you from worshipping the creation to worshiping the Creator of the creation; and to rescue you from the constriction of this world to the vastness of this world and the Hereafter; and to rescue you from the darkness and oppression of the religions to the justice and light of Islām.
 Allāh, the Exalted, has sent us to save you from worshipping each other.

-[8] Shaytan misguides people in small steps.
-It often begins with an action that a person may belittle, but it is an avenue to bigger sins.
-For this reason, Muslims should distance themselves from celebrations which are not from Islām such as birthdays, anniversaries, New Years, Mothers Day etc. Becoming negligent about these matters today will lead to many more misguided actions tomorrow – and this is the very plot of Shaytan.
-Perhaps this is the wisdom behind the Prophet (sal Allaahu alayhi wa sallam) warning so severely against imitating non-Muslims.
+[8] Shayṭān misguides people gradually, often beginning with actions that may seem insignificant but can lead to greater sins.
+For this reason, Muslims should avoid celebrations that are not part of Islām, such as birthdays, anniversaries, New Year’s, Mother’s Day, and similar occasions.
+Negligence in these matters today can pave the way for many more misguided actions tomorrow—this is precisely Shayṭān’s scheme.
+Perhaps this is the wisdom behind the Prophet ﷺ warning so strongly against imitating non-Muslims.
 He said:

 Whoever imitates a group of people, will be resurrected along with them.